 If you develop a leg wound or foot ulcer and it becomes infected or experiences gangrene, advanced wound management can provide relief.
 At North Florida Foot & Ankle Specialists, Joshua Epstein, DPM, AACFAS, FACPM, and Sarina Epstein, DPM, AACFAS, use advanced wound management to treat various types of wounds, including diabetic ulcers, venous ulcers, and arterial ulcers.
-To make an appointment in Gainesville or Lake City, Florida, call the nearest office or click the online booking feature today.
+To make an appointment in Gainesville or Lake City, Florida, call the nearest office today.

 What is advanced wound management?

 Advanced wound management is a podiatric specialty that treats leg and foot ulcers that are irritated, infected, or at risk of becoming so.
 Specifically, it uses advanced treatment methods, like alginate dressings and antimicrobial dressings, to encourage your body’s natural healing process while reducing the risk of complications.

 North Florida Foot & Ankle Specialists uses advanced wound management to treat leg and foot ulcers caused by:

 - High cholesterol

 - Inflammatory diseases

 You might also benefit from advanced wound management if you use a wheelchair or spend a majority of your time lying down and develop pressure ulcers on your heels, ankles, or legs.